quietui/quiet/docs/docs/components/icon.md

 ```

 :::info
-This will only work for SVG icons designed to have customizable strokes.
+This will only work for SVGs designed to have customizable strokes.
 :::

 ### Changing the color